inv-fourier-transform/Myntra_chat_assistant/README.md

 - Additional categories (topwear, bottomwear, accessories)
 - More brands and products
 - Enhanced filtering options

+## 🚀 Version 2.0

+Once launched, it will be able to handle more complex SQL queries, including sub-queries, CTEs, and other advanced query structures to make data retrieval even more powerful.

 ## 💻 Local Development with Ollama